mixxxdj/manual/source/chapters/appendix/mixxx_controls.rst

 .. mixxx:control:: [Master],balance

-   Adjusts the left/right channel balance on the Master output.
+   Adjusts the left/right channel balance on the Main output.

    This is a :ref:`ControlPotMeter control <appendix-mixxxcontrols-controlpotmeter>`.